SyedUsmanBukari/Library-Management-System/README.md

-# Library-Management-System
 This application provides a computerized version of library management system which will benefit the students.
-It also has a facility for student login where student can login and can see status of books.
-The proper maintenance of records issue dates and return dates with proper fine calculations.
+Language used in this project is Java on front-end Netbeans IDE and mySQL back-end.
 It makes more interactive user friendly and project which fulfills each users need in the best way possible.